Liz-Conway/OT4All/README.md

 * Code review
 * Done

 When a Story is being coded it is moved from the **ToDo** list into the **In Process** list.
 When the code is finished for a story it is moved into the **Testing** list.
 Once a story has been tested it is moved to the **Code Review** list.
-When all the code has been reviewed by peers and  with the mentor is it moved to the **Done** list and is completed.
+When the OT4U application as a whole has been reviewed by peers and with the mentor, all the User Stories are moved to the **Done** list and the OT4U application is considered completed.

 At the end of the project, all User Stories will be in the **Done** list and the project will be finished.